 The following provides a quick introduction on how to use the rules in this repository.
 Also, check out the documentation, the integration test defined in this repo, and the custom test runner example for more information.

-If you are using Bazel with bzlmod enabled, add the following snippet to your MODULE.bazel
+If you are using Bazel with bzlmod enabled, add the following snippet to your MODULE.bazel file.

 bazel_dep(